 How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 Answer: To tighten a loose Euro style cabinet bar pull, use a 2mm metric Allen wrench (2mm hex key) to tighten the hex socket screw inside the post.
-Tighten clockwise until snug.
-This fixes spinning or wobbling posts on Cosmas 161 bar pulls and identical designs sold as Rok Hardware Euro Loop, Jeffrey Alexander Key Grande, Design House Emery, and Richelieu BP5016 pulls.
+Turn clockwise until snug.
+This typically fixes spinning or wobbling posts on Cosmas 161 bar pulls and similar designs sold under other brands.

 If you searched for “how to fix a spinning cabinet handle”, “loose cabinet bar pull repair”, or “tighten Euro loop pull”, this guide is written to give you the exact tool size and the exact screw location—fast.